TuJaWa/EverythingESG/README.md

 # EverythingESG
 ESG Ratings Random Generator
 * Generates random data for a number of companies over a number of years
-* Each year will have an ESG rating of +- 1 from the year before (assumed)
+* Each year will change the factors by +- 1 from the year before (assumed)
 * Data is weighted for three pillars of ESG: Environment, Social, and Governance
 * The Ten factors are divided into the three pillars
  * The factors are carbon_emissions, resource_usage, labor_practices, diversity_inclusion, human_rights, community_relations, board_structure, executive_compensation, shareholder_rights, anti_corruption_policies, esg_risk_exposure, data_accuracy